victor3r/ecoleta/README.md

 1. Move yourself to the mobile folder: `cd mobile`
 2. Run `npm install` to install dependencies<br />
 3. Run `npm start` to start the mobile app
-4. Download the [Expo](https://expo.io/learn) app and scan the QR code that appears on the screen

 ## :memo: License